How to Start a T-Shirt Business

 If your customer is dead set on using an all-poly shirt, you’d want to use a different type of transfer than if they wanted a 50/50 blend.

 When you sign up through Easy View, you will automatically get access to ordering apparel (and other items, such as tote bags) at wholesale pricing.

 No need to go out and fill out a bunch of additional paperwork.

-When you log into Easy View, the pricing for each apparel item will show up on the website and can be added to your cart.
+When you log in, the pricing for each apparel item will show up on the website and can be added to your cart.